-In 2011, the U.S. Energy Information Administration (EIA) estimated Norway’s technically recoverable shale gas reserves to be approximately 83 trillion cubic feet (tcf).
-However, by 2013, EIA’s estimate had decreased from 83 tcf to zero due to results obtained from three wells drilled in the Alum Shale by Shell Oil Company in 2011.
-The same EIA report noted that there may be a modest volume of shale gas in the Oslo Graben of Norway, but that data was insufficient to make a reliable estimate.
+In 2011, the U.S. Energy Information Administration (EIA) estimated Norway’s technically recoverable shale gas reserves to be approximately 83 trillion cubic feet (tcf).1 However, by 2013, EIA’s estimate had decreased from 83 tcf to zero due to results obtained from three wells drilled in the Alum Shale by Shell Oil Company in 2011.2 A 2015 EIA report noted that there may be a modest volume of shale gas in the Oslo Graben of Norway, but that data was insufficient to make a reliable estimate.3

 Norway’s shale gas potential exists predominantly in the Alum Shale, depicted in the following map: